Bali Weather in July: Sunshine, Festivals & Peak Season Vibes

 source

-Officially called the Puri Saren Agung, the royal palace of Ubud is one of the most prominent and well- preserved landmarks of Bali.
+Officially called the Puri Saren Agung, the royal palace of Ubud is one of Bali's most prominent and well-preserved landmarks.
 The Ubud Royal Palace was built during the reign of Tjokorda Putu Kandel and has acted as a center of display for traditional Balinese architecture.
-The place has a garden setting and is a must visit for art lovers as well as those seeking to have a look at ethnic Balinese art.
+The place has a garden setting and is a must-visit for art lovers and those seeking to look at ethnic Balinese art.

 2. Discover the Sekumpul Waterfall